McTavishLab/physcraper/How_to_start.md

     And now you just need to wait...

+5. Use a local folder as sequence database:

+      Instead of using GenBank as the source of new sequences, we can specify a folder  which contains sequences in fasta format and this folder will be used as a sequence database.
+Then before running a standard or filter run, sequences from that folder can be added to the alignment/phylogeny if the folder contains sequences that are similar to the sequences already present in the alignment.
+This is intended to be used for newly sequenced material, which is not yet published on GenBank.

-5. more hidden features that can be changed:
+6. more hidden features that can be changed:

     There are some more features that can be changed if you know where, we will change the code hopefully soon, to make that easier adjustable.

-    * time lapse for blasting: at the moment this is hard coded to be 14 days.
-If you want to adjust the timing look for this line of code:  `if time_passed > 14:`
+    * time lapse for blasting: at the moment this is set to be 14 days.
+If you want to adjust the timing change `run_blast()` in the wrapper to `run_blast(delay = your_value)`
     * trim method: by default sequences will be trimmed from the alignment if it has not at least 75% of the total sequence length.
 This can be changed in `./physcraper/__init__.py`, in the function `trim()` the value for `taxon_missingness`.
     * change the most recent common ancestor (mrca): often phylogenies include outgroups, and someone might not be interested in updating that part of the tree.
 This can be avoided by defining the most recent common ancestor.
 It requires the OpenTreeOfLife identifier for the group of interest.

+        You can get that ID by two different approaches:
+        1. run `python scripts/get_ottid.py name_of_your_ingroup`
-You can get that by going to [Open Tree of Life](https://ot14.opentreeoflife.org/opentree/argus/opentree9.1@ott93302) and type in the name of the lineage and get the OTT ID at the right side of the page.
+        2. by going to [Open Tree of Life](https://ot14.opentreeoflife.org/opentree/argus/opentree9.1@ott93302) and type in the name of the lineage and get the OTT ID at the right side of the page.
 That number needs to be provided in the corresponding wrapper function, as following:

+        The identifying number need to be entered here:
-        1. in an OToL run: within the function  `generate_ATT_from_phylesystem()` in the field for `ingroup_mrca`
+        1. in an OToL run: within the function  `standard_run()`/`filter_OTOL()` in your analysis file in the field for `ingroup_mrca`.

-        2. in an own data run: within the function `generate_ATT_from_files()` in the field for `ingroup_mrca`
+        2. in an own data run: provide ID within the function `own_data_run()`/`filter_data_run()` in your analysis file in the field for `ingroup_mrca`.

         Another aspect which needs to be considered, if your group of interest is not monophyletic and you limit the search to the mrca of the group, closely related sequences that belong for example to a different genus will not be added.
-    * sharing blast result files across runs: to do that you need to specify a shared blast folder for the specific runs and change the gifilename config setting to True.
-To provide a shared name go to the corresponding wrapper function and uncomment the line above `.run_blast()`.
-Remember to comment it again if you do not want to share blast results across runs.

-## Short introduction into what the tool actually does

-PhyScraper is a command-line tool written in python to automatically update phylogenies.
-As input it needs a phylogeny, the corresponding alignment and the information about the tip names and the corresponding species names.
-This can either be a file provided by the user or if you have uploaded your tree to Open Tree of Life the corresponding study ID.
-PhyScraper will take every input sequence and blasts it against the ncbi GenBank database.
-Sequences that are similar to the input sequence will be added to the alignment, if they are a different species concept and/or they are longer than existing sequences or differ in at least one point mutation.
-Then it will place the newly found sequences onto the tree, which is then used as a starting tree for a full RAxML run.
-In the next round, every newly added sequence will be blasted and this continues until no new sequence were found.
-After a certain time threshold (currently 14 days), the existing sequences will be blasted again to check if new sequences can be found.
-Currently it works only for single gene datasets, we are working on an extension to concatenate several runs at the end of the updating.
+    * sharing blast result files across runs:

+        1. give the path to the folder in the wrapper function of your analysis file.
+        2. in your config file: change the gifilename setting to True.

+        Be careful!
+If you have different hitlist_size defined, your blast files have different numbers of sequences saved.
+Sharing the folder across those different settings is not recommended!

+7. Concatenate different single-gene PhyScraper runs:

+    After the single-gene PhyScraper runs were updated, the data can be combined, see for example `tests/data/concat_runs.py`.
+    Either the program randomly decides which sequences to concatenate if there are more sequences available for one loci or the user can specify a file, which sequences shall be concatenated.
+An example file can be found at `tests/data/concatenation_input.csv`.